Finding the best shampoo for oily thin hair is not easy unless you know what you are dealing with.

 What causes my fine hair to become greasy?

 If you have fine hair, it will naturally get greasy faster than those with thicker hair.
-The reason is this: with fine hair, there are more hairs on your head per square centimeter.
-Each strand has a sebaceous (oil) gland attached, meaning you have more glands per square centimeter.
+The reason is this: with fine hair, there are more hairs on your head per square centimetre.
+Each strand has a sebaceous (oil) gland attached, meaning you have more glands per square centimetre.
 As a result, your scalp produces a lot more oil.

 What caused my thinning hair to become greasy?